anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Difficulties are things that show a person what they are.
+Quote: Gratitude is riches.
+Complaint is poverty.

-By: Epictetus
+By: Doris Day